 I think it's just a function of this particular story, the last remmant if you will of Tolkien's rather male-centric world view.
 Now that you mention it, I'm rather surprised.
 I hadn't thought about men being easier for me.
 I'm a RPGer, and tend to play female characters when I game.
 Though I have played male characters and they often tend to be my favorites.
 I'm a sucker for androgynous bard types.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven two two five as a four place number.
+In the field marked validation number, enter six five seven nine as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved